5% corporate tax, 0% dividends tax, and only 5% tax withholding on employee salaries. It might be time to move your IT company to Georgia (country).

 But if your clients are based outside of Georgia, a number of VAT exemptions are likely to apply.

-• If your products/services are exclusively B2B, then it is very likely you will not have to charge VAT on anything.
+• If your services are exclusively B2B, then it is very likely you will not have to charge VAT on anything.

-• If you become a VAT registered company in Georgia, then you will also be able to claim back all VAT on purchases, and thereby avoid Georgian reverse VAT.
+• If you become a VAT registered company in Georgia, then you will also be able to claim back all VAT on purchases, and also avoid Georgian reverse VAT.

 Revocation of Status